gloworm-vision/gloworm-docs/content/docs/software/existing.md

 # Existing image

-If you already have an image for a Raspberry Pi-based coprocessor (such as Raspbian), modifying it to work with the Gloworm is pretty straightforward.
+If you already have an image for a Raspberry Pi-based coprocessor (such as Raspbian), modifying it to work with Gloworm is pretty straightforward.

 ## Compile Device Tree